 About Me

-I’m excited by reinventing the mythopoeic – universal storytelling and folk tales – to investigate the intersection between us and Nature.
-I’m particularly interested in those enduring stories of transformation and the hybrid creature: half animal, half human.
+My work is inspired by Surrealism and science, alongside the magic and mysteries within the natural world… I’m interested in reinventing the mythopoeic – universal storytelling and folk tales – to investigate the intersection between us and Nature.
+I’m particularly excited by those enduring stories of transformation and the hybrid creature: half animal, half human.
 For me, it reflects not only our questioning of ourselves, but also our sense of ‘belonging’ in the world.
-Which tribe do we belong to and so on.
 Also ‘Genius Loci’ – the spirit of place and what signifies ‘home’.
-My questions around these subjects recently seem inextricably linked with current environmental concerns.
+My questions around these subjects recently seem inextricably linked with current environmental and political concerns.
 My connection with the land runs deep – spiritually and historically.

 So far, my artwork has been exhibited as part of group shows and is in a few private collections.
 I’m now working towards doing more group shows and a solo exhibition.